 The total domestic wastewater pollution .load from industry is shown in Table 5, classified by type of establishment.
 Ten types of industrial establishments were reported to exist, covering bakeries (10), breweries, distilleries and pharmaceutical industries (16), tanneries (19), pulp and paper industries (22), acid manufacture (25), naval stores (28), pesticide manufacture (33), plastic and resins (34), rubber (45) and Cement (47).
 The numbers in brackets refer to the industry classification types listed in the relative questionnaire.
-The total amount of domestic wastewater generated in all four districts was reported at 8.88 x $10^6$ cubic metres per year.
+The total amount of domestic wastewater generated in all four districts was reported at 8.88 x 106 cubic metres per year.
 No information as to constituents was provided.

 Table 6 summarises the types of wastewater generated by industry, and the methods of discharge practised.
 All domestic wastewater from industries is discharged into the municipal sewage system.
-The total amount of process wastewater generated was reported as $15.15 \times 10^6$ cubic metres per year.
-Of this, $13.05 \times 10^6$ cubic metres is discharged into the municipal sewage system, $0.9 \times 10^6$ cubic metres is discharged into the municipal sewage system.
-The solution rivers, and $1.2 \times 10^6$ cubic metres is discharged directly into the sea from the shore.
+The total amount of process wastewater generated was reported as 15.15×10^6 cubic metres per year.
+Of this, 13.05×10^6 cubic metres is discharged into the municipal sewage system, 0.9×10^6 cubic metres is discharged into rivers, and 1.2×10^6 cubic metres is discharged directly into the sea from the shore.
 The waste is not treated, and no outfall structures were reported to exist.
 Table 7 summarises the same information for the various districts.
 As expected, the two larger districts, Durres and Vlora, are the most heavily industrialised.